Preble Street Anti-Trafficking Services paves the way toward to healing, growth, self-sufficiency, and a life free from coercion and exploitation.

 Our national partners at Polaris show how human trafficking affects us in Maine and across the nation.

 Jane came under the control of a trafficker while attending classes at a local university.
-Through physical and emotional abuse, she was forced for years to work long hours without pay in Maine’s hospitality industry.
+Through physical and emotional abuse, she was forced for years to work long hours without pay in a hotel.
 Jane finally escaped when she was hospitalized for serious health problems and was referred to Preble Street.
 In addition to connecting her with health and dental care, they helped her recover important stolen documents, worked with her to secure a Protection from Abuse order against her trafficker and recoup lost wages.
 Jane is now stably housed and working with a mental health provider to recover from her trauma.

 Since 2013, Preble Street and its partners have provided services to women and men, transgender individuals, and children who have been forced into all types of human trafficking.
 People who have been forced to perform a variety of different work—including prostitution, domestic services, agricultural and restaurant work—through sexual, physical and/or psychological violence.
 All here in Maine.